Legal framework

 The intent of the computing curriculum

-Our computing planning is cumulative with a coherent progression of interconnected knowledge and skills, purposefully driving forward each child’s computational thinking.
-It is ambitious for all groups, including SEND.
-Greater depth opportunities are available for every learner to reflect our high expectations; indeed, challenge is relished in computing, providing opportunities for children to be tenacious and build independence and creativity.
+Our computing planning is cumulative; there is a coherent progression of interconnected knowledge and opportunities to build practical skills which purposefully drive forward each child’s computational thinking and abilities.
+It is ambitious for all groups, including SEND children, who are supported and challenged to provide an equitable curriculum.
+Greater depth opportunities are available for every learner, and these reflect our high expectations for every child; indeed, challenge is relished in computing, providing opportunities for children to be tenacious, build independence and express their own creativity and problem-solving skills.

 The implementation of the computing curriculum